-The Kawabata Street itself is a strip of all different kinds of shops under this dome roof.
-If you're into checking out some Japanese stores and culture this is the place to go.
+The Kawabata Street is a row of various shops under a dome roof.
+If you like exploring some Japanese stores and culture this is a good spot.

-Taking a photo of this place was pretty straight forward.
-After looking at photography so much you start to realize right away that there is often really only a couple good ways to take a photo of a location.
-With this one it just meant standing in the middle with my wide angle lens pointing up and shooting.
-I shot this HDR handheld then combined the photos in Photomatix to align the separate shots and create a tonemapping between the different exposures.
-And then I did all the rest in Lightroom and Photoshop.
+Taking a photo of this place was simple enough.
+After seeing a lot of photography you learn quickly that there are usually only a few ways to take a good photo of a place.
+With this one, I just stood in the center with my wide-angle lens pointing up and shot.
+I took this HDR handheld and then merged the photos in Photomatix to align the shots and make a tone mapping between the exposures.
+And then I finished the rest in Lightroom and Photoshop.

 Today I would probably do the HDR conversion just in Lightroom or Aurora HDR.

 The lens used here was the Samyang 14mm f2.8, the old one.
 I think it was their original 14mm lens.
 Today they have much better versions even mirrorless versions which you can find on the Canon RF Lens list.
 I think I was using the legendary Canon 5DmkII when I took this photo.